 Each working team developed the outline for the contents of the section or chapter to which it had been assigned.
 TAISS coordinated the receipt of all the contents and their incorporation into a single document, which was circulated to the entire group of experts for approval.

 Review of the evidence

 I.1.1.
 Summary

-The group of reviewers of the Spanish Society of Rheumatology performed two different types of reviews:
+The group of reviewers of the Spanish Society of Rheumatology performed the reviews updating the previous GUIPCAR systematic literature reviews.